Hihaheho/Desk/docs/blog/0001-introduce-desk.md

 *Desk Craft* completely removes the boundary between developing and playing a game.
 It means:
-- in the developer view, we don't have any button like "▶️" in Unity.
+- in the developer view, we don't have any buttons like "▶️" in Unity.
 We don't need to switch the mode anymore.
 - updating a game state in a game logic is accomplished by updating the code itself.
 - releasing a game means publishing the development environment with some optimization.